-Ohio recently joined the list of states that legalized online sports betting.
-Bill HB29 was signed by Governor Mike DeWine and the launch of legal online sports betting is expected to happen by January 1, 2023.
+Ohio recently joined the list of states with legal online sports betting.
+A gaming bill, HB 29, was signed by Governor Mike DeWine in 2021 and the market launched on New Year’s Day 2023.
 However, online poker and online casino gambling are illegal in the Buckeye State.
 Daily fantasy sports (DFS) is 100% legal and safe in Ohio, which has some of the country’s strictest gambling laws and even sweepstakes casinos are illegal.

 You can use our in-depth reviews to learn about Ohio’s legitimate sites, so read on as we look at this emerging gambling industry.

 The Status of Legal Online Gambling in Ohio

 Currently, Ohioans can legally wager on sports and play daily fantasy sports (DFS) as well.

 Online Sports Betting in Ohio

 Ohio Governor Mike DeWine signed HB 29, a bill to allow sports betting, on December 21.
 2021.
 The market launched one year later, on January 1, 2023.
 The Ohio Casino Control Commission (OCCC) is tasked with licensing and regulating the state’s online sportsbooks.
 Casinos, racinos, and Ohio professional sports teams are authorized to get a license.

 The OCCC is authorized to issue 25 mobile sports betting licenses and 40 retail licenses.
 It also can issue licenses for self-service or clerk-operated kiosks either owned and operated by a sports betting operator or the Ohio Lottery Commission.